The Master of Rasina and Župa

 ABOVE RIGHT: The remains of one of the smaller, eastern towers that was used for the circumference wall reinforcement

-Koznik belongs to the group of fortifications established during the period of Moravian Serbia.
-Unlike most of the cities from that period, such as Kruševac, Stalać, and Smederevo, which were erected near flat plains, Koznik, according to old construction practices, was built on a steep, conical hill at an elevation of 920 meters.
+Koznik belongs to a group of fortifications established during the times of Moravian Serbia.
+Unlike most of the cities from that period, such as Kruševac, Stalać, and Smederevo, which were erected near plains, Koznik, according to old construction practices, was built on a steep, conical hill at an elevation of 920 meters.
 The town’s layout was irregular, with eight towers of varying dimensions and a robust rampart that followed the configuration of the terrain.
-The two largest towers, located on the northern side, served both defensive and residential purposes, while the one considered a castle keep was originally four stories tall, reaching a height of 18 meters.
-The northwestern tower, initially intended as an entrance, was walled up during construction so that the only entrance was on the northeastern wall.
+The two largest towers, located on the northern side, served both defensive and residential purposes, while the one considered a keep was originally four stories tall, reaching a height of 18 meters.
+The northwestern tower, initially intended as a gate tower, was walled up during construction so that the only entrance was on the northeastern wall.

 ABOVE LEFT: Northwestern tower in which the entrance was walled up during construction